Bʼaga languages

-The Bʼaga languages, also known as Gumuz, form small language family spoken along the border of Ethiopia and Sudan.
+The Bʼaga languages, also known as Gumuz, form a small language family spoken along the border of Ethiopia and Sudan.
 They have been tentatively classified as closest to the Koman languages within the Nilo-Saharan language family.

 Languages

 There are four to five Bʼaga languages.
 Grammatical forms are distinct between Northern Gumuz and Southern Gumuz.
 Yaso is at least a divergent dialect, perhaps distinct enough to count as a separate language.
 Daatsʼiin, discovered in 2013, is closest to Southern Gumuz, while Kadallu in Sudan is attested by only two short word lists.